 digitalWrite(D7, LOW);

-files floating around because the wrong ones may get flashed unintentionallyWhile your photon can run on its own away from your computer and you can flash code via the internet, it can be extremely helpful to have it also send some regular debugging information via the USB cable to your computer during program development.
+delay(1000);particle compile photon from the terminalphoton_xxxxx.bin file that is represent your program, otherwise you’ll get a list of errors that should help trouble-shoot your codeparticle flash NAME photon_xxxxx.bin from the terminal with the NAME of your device and the name of the .bin file.bin fileparticle flash NAME, i.e. flash without specifying a .bin file.bin files floating around because the wrong ones may get flashed unintentionallyWhile your photon can run on its own away from your computer and you can flash code via the internet, it can be extremely helpful to have it also send some regular debugging information via the USB cable to your computer during program development.
 This of course only works if it is actually connected to your computer via USB.

 in the setup function: